-We are pleased to share with you the CLEAN AIR Force of Central Texas' 2015 annual report.
-This year marked our 22st anniversary, our 8th annual Clean Air Partners networking and recruiting event, participation in planning to improve our region's Ozone Advance Program Action Plan and many initiatives furthering the CLEAN AIR Force's mission.
+We are pleased to share with you the CLEAN AIR Force of Central Texas' 2016 annual report.
+This year marked our 23rd anniversary, participation in the planning to improve our region's Ozone Advance Program Action Plan and many other initiatives furthering the CLEAN AIR Force's mission.

-In 2008 the U.S. Environmental Protection Agency (EPA) proposed a lower Federal ozone standard of 75 parts per billion (ppb) in response to a number of scientific studies that showed that ground-level ozone is dangerous to human health at levels markedly lower than the pre-existing standard.
-This meant that if Central Texas did not significantly lower our emissions of air pollution, our region would be in violation of the Federal ozone standard and subject to sanctions, such as loss or delay of Federal highway funds.
-We ended the 2015 Ozone Season with a design value of 68 ppb which means we met the 2008 Federal ozone standard, and more importantly, we helped to protect the health of our children, the elderly and those with chronic lung disease.
+In 2015 the U.S. Environmental Protection Agency (EPA) proposed a lower Federal ozone standard of 70 parts per billion (ppb) in response to a number of scientific studies that showed that ground-level ozone is dangerous to human health at levels markedly lower than the pre-existing standard of 75 ppb.
+We ended the 2016 Ozone Season with a design value of 66 ppb, which means we met the 2015 Federal ozone standard, and more importantly, we helped to protect the health of our children, older populations and those with chronic lung disease.